Jali001/Team-Profile-Generator/README.md

 ## Description
 This application was created to generate a team profile based on user input using the Inquirer module from Node.js and displaying the information on a newly created html page with a style sheet.
 This project demonstrates use of OOP and TDD using Jest.

+Use the link under the Usage Section to view the demo video for this application.

 ## User Story

 AS A manager